-We anticipate that sales of API will continue to fluctuate and will likely decrease due to the inherent uncertainties related to sales to MannKind.
-In addition, most of our API sales are denominated in euros, and the fluctuation in the value of the euros versus the U.S. dollar has had, and will continue to have, an impact on API sales revenues in the near term.
+Sales of API primarily depend on the timing of customer purchases.
+We anticipate that sales of API will continue to fluctuate and may decrease due to the inherent uncertainties related to sales to MannKind Corporation pursuant to our supply agreement with them.
+In addition, most of our API sales are denominated in euros, and the fluctuation in the value of euros versus the U.S. dollar has had, and will continue to have, an impact on API sales revenues in the near term.

 A significant portion of our customer shipments in any period relate to orders received and shipped in the same period, generally resulting in low product backlog relative to total shipments at any time.
-However, at the end of 2018, we experienced a backlog due to a slowdown in production linked to a new serialization requirement for the pharmaceutical industry which we implemented in the fourth quarter.
-As a result, we ended the year with a backlog of approximately \$5.0 million.
-We resolved these production issues and believe we will be able to reduce the backlog in the near future.
+We had no significant backlog as of December 31, 2020.
 Historically, our backlog has not been a meaningful indicator in any given period of our ability to achieve any particular level of overall revenue or financial performance.